Purple Martins in 2023 Our Journey

 (Douglas County, Kansas)

-Wow! it's been 15 years since the Wild-Bird-Watching Purple Martin setup was first established.
+Wow! it's been 17 years (it's now 2024) since the Wild-Bird-Watching Purple Martin setup was first established.

 I began with a 12-unit S&K plastic martin house and for 2 years nothing happened.
 In the third year, an un-mated also known as "Second Year" male began coming around.